MatthewSharpOTU/Assignment-1---CSCI2020U/README.md

 ![Alt text](/OutputData.png)

 Improvements:
-- UI: Able to select a directory of test code.
+- UI: Able to select a directory of data for training and testing.
-- Model: Rather than saving a word to a ham or spam map.
-Instead the frequency of valid words (which are words extracted from sentences that only comprises upper case and lower case letters) in a file are stored by a custom class that holds the String to the directory of the file.
-The valid words are used to calculate the percent whether it is a ham or a spam and it seems to be more accurate.
+- Model: rather than storing word's respective probability in a spam and ham map.
+The frequencies of valid words (comprising of upper and lower case letters only) to be in ham or spam respective to a string of the file directories.
+- Model: When calculating the chances of a test file being a spam.
+The program loops through the training spam files to compare and calculate with each one.
+The final sum of the probability determines if it's a spam or not.

 Instructions:
 - Using Intellij to run program: